 For the Meatloaf:

-• chopping blade.
-Pulse the bacon until it is coarsely ground, 30-60 seconds; set aside.
+Pulse the bacon until it is coarsely ground, for about 30-60 seconds.
+Set aside.

-• In a different large bowl, combine the chopped bacon and ground chuck, mix just until combined.
+• In a different large bowl, combine the chopped bacon and ground chuck.
+Mix until combined.

 • Divide the mixture into two equal sections and shape each half into a loaf approximately 8x5x3-inches.
-Set the loaves on the prepared rack (set over the baking sheeand reshape, if needed.
+Set the loaves on the prepared rack (set over the baking sheet and reshape, if needed).

 Becky’s Tips